 For a guy who’s spent the majority of his adult life either surfing or writing about surfing, Chas Smith doesn’t seem to like it much.
-While reading his latest book, Cocaine & Surfing, I get the idea it’s almost like he hates it.
+In fact, while reading his latest book, Cocaine & Surfing, I get the impression he hates it.

 “It’s a fucking curse,” he tells me without a moment’s hesitation.
 “It’s an addiction like any other.
 It’s just not as physically unhealthy as others.”